mhBrice/thesis/article1/article1.md

 [@boucher_logging-induced_2006; @boucher_logging_2009]. @leithead_northward_2010
 also observed that the establishment of southern temperate species in the temperate-boreal ecotone of northern Ontario increased with the size and age of canopy gaps.
-While @boisvertmarsh_divergent_2019 found that climate change outweighs disturbances in explaining latitudinal shifts of tree saplings in Québec in the last decades, @danneyrolles_stronger_2019 found larger impacts of anthropogenic disturbances than climate warming on forest compositional changes in southern Québec over the last centuries.
+In contrast, @boisvertmarsh_divergent_2019 found that the effects of climate change and disturbances on sapling latitudinal shifts in
+Québec over the last decades varied considerably across species and across space. @danneyrolles_stronger_2019 found larger impacts of anthropogenic disturbances than climate warming on forest compositional changes in southern Québec over the last centuries.
 Hence, to anticipate and adapt to future forest changes, large-scale empirical studies are required in order to